unclenachoduh/spanishlocalestudy/report.md

 **Language Templates**

-Phrase templates help identify the surface tokens that form distinguishing structural features of a collection of texts.
+Language templates help identify the surface tokens that form distinguishing structural features of a collection of texts.
 Templates become a means of focusing on what is congruent accross locales and what distinguishing features (particularly consistent ones) exist between them.

-To generate the templates of this study, for each non-perfect match all shared word sequences (n-grams) are identified between sibling translations.
+To generate the templates of this study, for each non-perfect match all shared word sequences are identified between sibling translations.
 Starting from largest shared word sequences and continuing to the smallest, the matching sequences between the parrallel translations are removed.
 This leaves a simple template of changes between locale variants on the word-sequence level.
 These templates are simplified and then counted for occurrences.
 The templates with the most occurrences represent the changes that happen most frequently between locale variants.
 Where templates have a high frequency in only one direction (from Locale X to Locale Y), a material linguistic distinction between locales has been identified.

 This method does have some limitations as some templates contain a combination of different linguistic phenomena that would be best evaluated on an individual basis for best quantitative results.
 This level of detail is beyond the scope of this study.
 More robust processing or even manual analysis of the differences between locales would provide a clearer look into the patterns of difference between locales.
 The language templating method used in this study still provides some interesting insight.